dashingDragon/cafet/README.md

 - [ ] show current order for user
 - [ ] add the order page
 - [ ] add the customer profile page
+- [ ] add a button to disable orders for a day
 - [ ] add formulas (serving+drink, serving+snack...)
 - [ ] add current orders screen for staffs
 - [ ] add favorites recommendations